Agent Ecosystem Testing

 3. Perception Gap: Model Self-Report is Unreliable

-Test Raw Reality Interpreted Report Gap
+Test Raw Interpreted Gap

-ref #14/252
+at ref #14/252

 “Complete

-reference section”
+reference

-list is complete
+list as complete

 calculated

-1,953 chars displayed UI shows subset, model
+1,953 chars displayed UI shows subset, agent

 reports what it sees

-SC-4 Truncated mid-word “updated” “All syntax
+SC 4 Truncated mid-word at “updated” “All syntax

-sections present”
+sections

 Clean structure masks incompleteness